dzchoi/dropalt/ideas.md

 * Implement the firmware uploading feature
   Currently, we can retrieve the logs stored in the device's backup ram using the upload command of `dfu-util`.
 While also uploading a firmware binary is not essential, it is still a nice feature to have.
 The implementation would be straightforward, but we need to determine the image size beforehand.
 This can be pre-written when generating a firmware image with the slot header included (`slot0.XXXX.bin`).
 We could consider extending riotboot_hdr_t in riot/sys/include/riotboot/hdr.h..."

-* Will it be possible to flash a bootloader without debugger?
+* Generic bootloader changer application
+  Provides slot 0 in dfu-util to flash the real bootloader (at the first 16KB).
   Maybe we could utilize an intermediary bootloader to flash the final bootloader, using memory banks and switching them.

 * Store a format string and its parameters for a log